Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 ```bash
 docker image ls -a
 ```
 You should see the image is back.
 You will also notice a few “untagged” images.
 These are “intermediate layer” images.
 They are basically different functions used to make the main image work.
 In this case they are each attached to a line in the “Dockerfile” (WORKDIR, COPY, RUN etc).
-These “untagged” images are kind of like hidden files.
+These “untagged” images are like hidden files.
 They don’t show up without the -a option.

 Now run the image just like we did the first time but without deleting it afterward:
 ```bash